 Conversely, performances that prioritize flashy movements often appear artificial and frivolous.
 Intricate footwork and elaborate choreography obscure the essence of tango, diverting dancers' attention away from fully engaging with the music, feelings, and the partner.
 The focus on choreographed flashy movements can hinder dancers' ability to respond intuitively to changes in the music and their partner's cues, leading to a performance that feels disconnected, contrived, cluttered, and superficial rather than spontaneous, authentic, vibrant, and expressive.
 The following is a sample.

-Although this seems to be an extreme case, flaunt and ostentation are not uncommon in tango.
+Although this may be an extreme case, flaunt and ostentation are not uncommon in tango.
 In our contemporary culture, where gaudiness and pretense abound, it's important for tango enthusiasts to resist the urge to show off and instead focus on what truly matters: the music and the connection with the partner.
 By keeping things simple, minimizing the frills, and sticking to simple steps, dancers can create a tango experience that is much more intimate, soulful and satisfying.
 After all, it's not about putting on a show - it's about sharing a moment, heart to heart.
 (See Embracing Elegance.)

 April 18, 2024